qizhenkang/myEnglish/README.md

 ## Stories & Ideas

 In Tsinghua, people focus on the story of an star professor or an excellent student, while a large number of those of the ordinary are ignored.
-Therefore, I have no choice but to put my story here.
+Therefore, I have no choice but to put my story and idea here.

+---

 [^1]: More information about Zhenkang. -> [Zhenkang's Personal Page](https://qizhenkang.github.io/)
 [^2]: The International English Language Testing System ([IELTS](https://www.ielts.org/)).